psorus/eereid/README.md

 * Dataset split
 * Novelty detection

-# How can I use my own models and datasets?
+# How can I use my own datasets?

+Navigate to the tests folder and open create_datasets.py.
+Depending on the labeling of your data, you can add the path to your dataset here and simply import it by running create_datasets.py, which will generate an npz-file out of your dataset.

+# How can I use my own models?

+TBD

+# What about all those other files and folders?

+* tests:
+* eereid:
+  * datasets
+  * distances
+  * experiments
+  * losses
+  * models
+  * modifier
+  * novelty
+  * prepros